Boost your digital skills

 • Where are the main pain points in your users' journey?

-• How can you improve the service to help them at those difficult points?
+• How can you improve the service at these difficult points?

-• What conclusions can you draw about your staff's experience?
+• What insights can you gather about your staff's experience?

 Further reading